oslc-op/oslc-specs/notes/trs-primer/trs-primer.md

 ---
-title: Tracked Resource Set 1.0 Primer
+title: Tracked Resource Set Primer Version 1.0
 abstract:
-  This primer serves as a guide to the concepts in the TRS specification, and through the use of simple examples, explains how a data provider might expose resources in a TRS and how a TRS client might consume a data provider's TRS.
+  This primer serves as a guide to the concepts in the TRS 3.0 specification, and through the use of simple examples, explains how a data provider might expose resources in a TRS and how a TRS client might consume a data provider's TRS.
 ---

-TRS 3.0 Primer is an OSLC OP Project Note

 # Outline